MMdrezaw1383/MPP/README.md

 - pynput
   <p>This library allows you to control and monitor input devices.
 Currently, mouse and keyboard input and monitoring are supported</p>
 - cv2
+    <p></p>
 - pyautogui
+  <p>PyAutoGUI is a cross-platform GUI automation Python module for human beings.
+Used to programmatically control the mouse & keyboard.</p>
 - base64
 - sqlite3
 - shutil